Ropin' the Wind

-Ropin' the Wind is the third studio album by American country music artist Garth Brooks.
+Ropin' the Wind is the third studio album by country music artist Garth Brooks.
 It was released on September 2, 1991, and became his first studio album to debut at No. 1 on both the Billboard 200 chart and the Top Country Albums chart.
 This marked the first time a country singer topped both charts since Kenny Rogers accomplished this just over a decade earlier.
 The album had four runs at No. 1 between September 28, 1991, and April 3, 1992, spending a total of 18 weeks at the top and ultimately being certified 14× Platinum by the RIAA in 1998.
 In the UK, it reached the Top 50 pop albums list and maintained the No. 1 position for several months on the country charts.
 It is the last studio album released under Capitol Records Nashville until the 1995 album Fresh Horses.

 The track "Shameless" is a cover version of a song by Billy Joel, recorded on his 1989 album Storm Front.

-According to the music website AllMusic, Ropin' the Wind was the first country album to debut at No. 1 on the Billboard 200.
+According to AllMusic, Ropin' the Wind was the first country album to debut at No. 1 on the Billboard 200.